swiss-territorial-data-lab/proj-hetres/README.md

             ├── images            # boxplots and PCA for each bands ├── gt             # ... for ground truth
                └── seg            # ... for segmented trees
-            ├── ndvi              # NDVI tiles computed from NRGB tiles └── tables            # statstics and pca on NRGB-bands ├── gt             # ... for ground truth └── seg            # ... for segmented trees
+            ├── ndvi              # NDVI tiles computed from NirRGB tiles └── tables            # statistics and pca on NirRGB-bands ├── gt             # ... for ground truth └── seg            # ... for segmented trees
    ├── 03_final                   # final data for product delivery